 In both cases, the IMF's overriding concern should be to make sure that the haircut is high enough so that the probability of the debt following an unsustainable path becomes almost negligible if the sovereign debtor adopts and maintains adequate policies.
 Consequently, undertaking an in-depth and broad debt sustainability assessment (DSA) is crucial for determining the necessary degree of PSI.
-The IMF has been making efforts in recent years to improve its DSA technology80.
-However, it is still not robust enough81.
-At present, it does not even take into account the fact that emerging market economies are often hit by a set of simultaneous (correlated) negative shocks82, and the persistence of these shocks is also not adequately reflected in the IMF's DSAs.
+The IMF has been making efforts in recent years to improve its DSA technology (see IMF, 2002b, 2003c; and Hostland and Karam, 2006).
+However, it is still not robust enough (see Ferrucci and Penalver, 2003; Garcia and Rigobon, 2004; Mendoza and Oviedo, 2004; and Gapen et al., 2004).
+At present, it does not even take into account the fact that emerging market economies are often hit by a set of simultaneous (correlated) negative shocks, and the persistence of these shocks is also not adequately reflected in the IMF's DSAs.

-Or course, building a truly robust DSA methodology is no easy task.
-Perhaps, it will never be possible, because of the complexity of the issue and the multiple factors that may affect the sustainability of a country's debt it83.
+Of course, building a truly robust DSA methodology is no easy task.
+Perhaps, it will never be possible, because of the complexity of the issue and the multiple factors that may affect the sustainability of a country's debt.
 Thus, there will always be an element of judgment, and the error levels in the projections of future debt dynamics may be considerable.

 But if this is so, the Fund should choose to err on the side of caution.
-This means that the results of its DSAs, which determine the so-called "envelope" of resources available for servicing the sovereigns' debt, should only be taken as an indication of the debtor country's maximum (as opposed to average) repayment capacity84.
-In addition, in cases where the sovereign is in default, the Fund could contribute, by means of its LIA policy, to reducing the gap between the debtor's offer and the creditors' "reservation price", by providing financing for "sweeteners" or guarantees in the style of the Brady Plan.
+This means that the results of its DSAs, which determine the so-called "envelope" of resources available for servicing the sovereigns' debt, should only be taken as an indication of the debtor country's maximum (as opposed to average) repayment capacity.67 In addition, in cases where the sovereign is in default, the Fund could contribute, by means of its LIA policy, to reducing the gap between the debtor's offer and the creditors' "reservation price", by providing financing for "sweeteners" or guarantees in the style of the Brady Plan.
 The amount of resources involved need not be great because the situation would be characterized by very low prices of the sovereign's debt.
 It is precisely in this contexts when the IMF should not passively observe what the "market's outcome" will be.
-The Fund should also encourage the use of "equity-like" instruments, like GDP warrants, which reduce the debtor's financial vulnerability at the same time that it may provide creditors with significant returns if the country's economic performance is good enough85.
+The Fund should also encourage the use of "equity-like" instruments, like GDP warrants, which reduce the debtor's financial vulnerability at the same time that it may provide creditors with significant returns if the country's economic performance is good enough.68

 In pre-default situations, and to be consistent with its stated preference for market solutions (and to show its confidence in the robustness of its DSAs) it should not accept debt restructurings that do not assure sustainability within a reasonable, but low enough, margin of error.
-This would make it possible to achieve an acceptable degree of PSI, limit
+This would make it possible to achieve an acceptable degree of PSI, limit moral hazard and, at the same time, safeguard IMF's resources.
+Otherwise, the Fund's rhetoric will be far from its real actions.